meijer/closed/roadmap.md

 Experience shows larger items can be achieved using the first method, but with a long lead time.

-# Roadmap and budget for healthy minimum level of activity
+# Continuous activity roadmap and budget for healthy minimum level of activity
-The following activity is required to sustain FileSender as a usable, production-grade software product capable of sustaining a widely deployed installed base.
+The activity described is required to sustain FileSender as a usable, production-grade software product capable of sustaining a widely deployed installed base.

 The governance framework has highest priority, as without it no funds will be raised and none of the other activities can take place.

+## Overview
+Priority is an indication of how long software can be a viable product if that particular work item would be starved of resources.

 | Work item | Annual Budget | Priority |
 |---|---|---|